WICG/webpackage/IETF-WG-charter.md

   to distribute individual emails without a direct connection to Gmail's origin server.
 * Defining the details of how web browsers load the formats and interact with any protocols we define here.
-* A way to automatically discover the URL for accessible package that includes specific content.
+* A way to automatically discover the URL for an accessible package that includes specific content.

 Note that consensus is required both for changes to the current protocol mechanisms and retention of current mechanisms.
 In particular, because something is in the initial document set (consisting of